sindresorhus/electron-context-menu/readme.md

 `MenuItem` labels may contain the placeholder `{selection}` which will be replaced by the currently selected text as described in [`options.labels`](#labels).

-To get spellchecking, “Correct Automatically”, and “Learn Spelling” in the menu, please enable the `spellcheck` preference in browser window: `new BrowserWindow({webPreferences: {spellcheck: true}})` if you are on Electron 8.
+To get spellchecking, “Correct Automatically”, and “Learn Spelling” in the menu, make sure you have not disabled the `spellcheck` option (it's `true` by default) in `BrowserWindow`.

 The following options are ignored when `menu` is used: